steventmartinez/CABLAB-R-Workshop-Series/README.md

 __**Instructor:**__ Steven Martinez

 ## Description
-This workshop will review basic R coding skills for an audience that has ***little to no experience in R***.
+This workshop will introduce basic R coding skills for an audience that has ***little to no experience in R***.

 We will cover a breadth of topics including data cleaning, data visualizations, and carrying out statistical analyses.
 While a background in statistical theory is *helpful*, the module was designed such that it should not be *necessary* to follow along.